2020 Chicco MyFit, MyFit LE, MyFit Zip Air Harness + Booster Review

-Chicco carseats are consistently awesome and so it should come as a surprise to no one that the MyFit & MyFit LE combination seats are worthy contenders in their class.
-Best of all, the MyFit is tall and narrow, which means it can accommodate bigger kids and also can fit in tight spaces.
+Chicco carseats are consistently awesome and so it should come as a surprise to no one that the MyFit series of forward-facing combination seats (aka Harness + Booster seats) are worthy contenders in their class.
+Best of all, the MyFit is tall and narrow, which means it can accommodate bigger kids longer and can also fit in tight spaces.
 However, every seat has tradeoffs and what’s perfect for one parent might be less-than-ideal for the next.
 We’ll cover it all in this review.

-Let’s start with the differences between the MyFit, MyFit LE, and MyFit Zip Air models:
+Let’s start with the differences between the MyFit, MyFit LE, and MyFit Zip and Zip Air models:

 The “regular” Chicco MyFit lacks the SuperCinch force-multiplying system on the LATCH strap but still offers premium push-on lower LATCH connectors.
 There are 5 fashions currently available.
 MSRP is $199.

-MyFit LE offers all the features of the regular MyFit plus the additional features listed below.
+MyFit LE was discontinued in 2019 but may still be available for sale until the current stock runs out.
+MyFit LE offers all the features of the regular MyFit but it also includes the additional features listed below.
 MSRP is $249.99.

 - Comfort waist belts (these are harness pads that attach to the hip straps to make loading the child easier by keeping the buckle tongues from sliding all the way down the strap)